COVID-19: Frequently Asked Questions

 swab-only test at Mile Bluff.

-This service is available Mondays and Wednesdays from 6 to 9 am, and Saturdays
+This service is available Monday through Friday from 6 am to 4 pm, and

-from 6 to 10 am.
-The testing takes place in Mile Bluff’s Emergency/Urgent Care (ER/UC)
+Saturdays from 6 am to 2 pm.
+The testing takes place in the East Clinic of Mile Bluff Clinic in Mauston.

 What if I need routine care?
 Can I still come to my appointment?